 - Reduction in the number of children and youth in detention and residential settings;

 - Reduction of the State’s cost of providing services by leveraging Medicaid and other funding sources;

 - Increased access to a fuller array of home and community-based services that promote hope, recovery and resilience;

 - Improved quality by establishing and measuring outcomes; and

 - Improving the overall functioning of these children and their caregivers

 Visit our Coordinated System of Care page for additional information.

 Available to you as a provider or other referring organization:

 - The Standard Operating Procedures (SOP) manual

-These resources provides eligibility and referral information, as well descriptions of the supportive processes within CSoC.
+Children’s Waiver Addendum – These resources provide eligibility and referral information, as well as descriptions of the supportive processes within CSoC.